gameltb/ComfyUI_stable_fast/README.md

 Run ComfyUI with `--disable-cuda-malloc` may be possible to optimize the speed further.

 > [!NOTE]
-> FreeU is now supported experimentally, Just use the comfy FreeU node normally.
+> FreeU and PatchModelAddDownscale are now supported experimentally, Just use the comfy node normally.

 > [!NOTE]
 >